koordinates/kart/README.md

 For RPM-based distributions, download the .rpm package from the [release page](https://github.com/koordinates/sno/releases/tag/v0.3.0) and install via `rpm -i sno-*.rpm`.

+### Windows

+Until the next release, Windows support is only available in development builds.
+Download the "Windows-msi" artifact from a [recent `master` Build](https://github.com/koordinates/sno/actions?query=branch%3Amaster+is%3Asuccess+workflow%3ABuild), unzip, and run the installer.

 ### Source

 For Sno development see the [Contributing Notes](CONTRIBUTING.md).